Carlos6654/desafio_academia_capgemini/README.md

 NOTE:
   The exercises were created using the Python language (version 3.9), as I have more experience.
-  Later I will be transcribing to Java and inserting them in their respective folders.

 Requirements:
   Python version 3.0 or greater